Engineering diamond interfaces free of dark spins: Introduction

-In this work, we demonstrate the creation of a nearly dark-spin-free surface by engineering tailored diamond-\ch{TiO_2} heterostructures, inspired by recent advances in diamond core-shell nanoparticles \cite{zvi}.
-The paper is organized as follows: {\it Section A} describes the growth of the diamond-\ch{TiO_2} heterostructures and their material characterization. {\it Section B} focuses on quantum sensing-enabled spectroscopy to investigate dark spin density as a function of \ch{TiO_2} film thickness. {\it Section C} experimentally examines dark spin coherence and spin-lattice relaxation in these heterostructures. {\it Section D} presents a model that quantitatively captures NV dynamics as a function of dark spin density and spin-lattice relaxation.
-Finally, {\it Section E} places the result in the broader context of nanoscale EPR sensing.
+The paper is organized as follows: {\it Section A} describes the growth of the diamond-\ch{TiO_2} heterostructures and their material characterization. {\it Section B} focuses on quantum sensing-enabled spectroscopy to investigate surface dark spin resonance and NV coherence as a function of \ch{TiO_2} film thickness. {\it Section C} experimentally examines the relaxation of the dark spins in these heterostructures. {\it Section D} presents a model that quantitatively captures NV dynamics as a function of dark spin density and relaxation, as well as distance.
+Finally, in {\it Section E} we perform \textit{ab-initio} calculations to understand the interfacial structure and band-alignment of the diamond-TiO$_2$ heterostructures.